randy-rebucas/localpro-super-app/n8n automations/README.md

 ## Notes

 - All workflows use environment variables for configuration
-- API tokens should be stored securely in n8n credentials
+- API keys and secrets should be stored securely in n8n credentials
+- All workflows use API key authentication (X-API-Key and X-API-Secret headers)
 - Webhook URLs need to be configured in the LocalPro Super App
 - Some workflows require admin-level API access
 - Test workflows in a development environment first
+- Make sure your API key has the necessary scopes (read, write) for the endpoints used

 ## Support